Proposition 19 Brings Significant Changes to Property Tax Rules for Inter-County and Inheritance Transfers

 Allows persons over 55, persons with severe disabilities, or victims of Governor-declared disasters can transfer their tax assessment anywhere within the state and allows the assessment to be transferred to a more expensive home with an upward adjustment.

-Proposition 60/90 allows for only one transfer by persons over 55 years old or with severe disabilities.
+Proposition 60/90 allowed for only one transfer by persons over 55 years old or with severe disabilities.

-Increases the number of times that persons 55 years old or with severe disabilities can transfer their tax assessments to three and no limit for disaster victims.
+Increases the number of times that persons 55 years old or with severe and permanent disabilities can transfer their tax assessments to three times and no limit for disaster victims.

 No value limit on the transfer of the principal residence to child/grandchild